I: CO Provides Fashion Recycling Options

-I: Collect AG or I: CO, a part of SOEX group, is a Swiss company which is a world leader in shoe and garment recycling.
+I: Collect AG or I: CO, a part of SOEX group, is a Swiss company that is a world leader in shoe and garment recycling.
 The company has a universal commitment to the environment.
 Its philosophy is that everyone can make a contribution to and get involved in something big with a little effort.
 It collects discarded shoes, belts, bags and clothing from people.
 It has collection points in the USA and all over Europe.
 According to one report, I: CO works with approximately 60 retail partners in 65 countries, including The North Face, Levi's, and Forever 21.
 The largest partner is H&M.

 What They Do

 Working with retail partners, I: CO organizes the transport, sorting, and recycling of donated textiles for a number of retailers such as Levi's Intimissimi, Reno, and Adler.
-I: CO provides the infrastructure to guarantee that the important raw materials from discarded textiles go into a closed loop manufacturing cycle.
+I: CO provides the infrastructure to guarantee that the important raw materials from discarded textiles go into a closed-loop manufacturing cycle.

-I: CO collects clothing as well as shoes in cooperation with these retail partners, organizes the transport to the sorting and recycling plant, sorts the items and promotes a closed loop recycling structure.
+I: CO collects clothing as well as shoes in cooperation with these retail partners, organizes the transport to the sorting and recycling plant, sorts the items, and promotes a closed-loop recycling structure.
 With that system, it offers producers and retailers an opportunity to sustainably manage the life cycle of their products.